react-grid-layout/react-grid-layout/README.md

 // Uses CSS3 translate() instead of position top/left.
 // This makes about 6x faster paint performance
 useCSSTransforms: ?boolean = true,
-// parent layout transform scale
-// if parent DOM node of ResponsiveReactGridLayout or ReactGridLayout has transform scale
+// If parent DOM node of ResponsiveReactGridLayout or ReactGridLayout has "transform: scale(n)" css property,
-// drag GridItem will get wrong position
-// specify that key to fix it
+// we should set scale coefficient to avoid render artefacts while dragging.
 transformScale: ?number = 1,

 // If true, grid items won't change position when being